-We know that doctor rotations make this a real challenge, and we will do our best centrally and at regional and IRO level to support you.
+We know that doctor rotations make this a real challenge, and we will do our best centrally to support you.

-In an ideal world, you want to build up knowledge of every junior doctor who works at your NHS Trust; whether they are already members of or would like to join the BMA; and what their current position is on our campaign.
+In an ideal world, you want to build up knowledge of every junior doctor who works at your health board/trust; whether they are already members of or would like to join the BMA; and what their current position is on our campaign.

-The best way to do this is to break down responsibility for each Department or facility in the Trust to a manageable level for one or two members of the BMA campaign group.
+The best way to do this is to break down responsibility for each Department or facility in the health board/ trust to a manageable level for one or two members of the BMA campaign group.

-While workplace mapping is legitimate trade union business for the BMA and its representatives and is important to the success of our campaign, it involves storing information about both BMA members and nonmembers and so you need to act in a way consistent with our obligations under GDPR regulations.
-If any person notifies you that they are a member of another trade union, this should not be noted, and you should only note whether they area member of the BMA or a non-member.
+While workplace mapping is legitimate trade union business for the BMA and its representatives and is important to the success of our campaign, it involves storing information about both BMA members and non- members and so you need to act in a way consistent with our obligations under GDPR regulations.
+If any person notifies you that they are a member of another trade union, this should not be noted, and you should only note whether they are a member of the BMA or a non-member.

-You can use publicly available data - for example if lists of doctors and their departments are available on your employer's website, but once collected BMA becomes the data controller for that data, and as such must ensure compliance with the Data Protection legislation when using.
-Importantly you will need individual doctors' permission to process additional information about them, such as their attitude to the campaign or to the BMA, and you must record their consent including when that consent was given and to whom.
+You can use publicly available data for example if lists of doctors and their departments are available on your employer's website, but once collected BMA becomes the data controller for that data, and as such must ensure compliance with the Data Protection legislation when using it.
+Importantly, you will need individual doctors' permission to process additional information about them, such as their attitude to the campaign or to the BMA, and you must record their consent including when that consent was given and to whom.

 You need to be clear with those you approach about your purpose for seeking the information; and that you will only store it for as long as is required.
-Whether a member or nonmember they should be referred to the BMA's privacy notice which outlines how the BMA handles the data of members and non-members to be found at https://www.bma.org.uk/privacy-policy
+Whether a member or nonmember they should be referred to the BMA's privacy notice which outlines how the BMA handles the data of members and non-members to be found at www.bma.org.uk/ privacy-policy.
+You can contact us on juniorspaywales@bma.org.uk if you're unsure of anything.